jodixon/ruby-notes/overview.md

 to provide it to a **view**.
 Conncecting controllers and actions to incoming requests is achieved using the *routing file*.

 A *view*'s purpose is to display this information in a human-readable format.
 It is important to understand that it is the controller that retrieves the information, while the view is only responsible for displaying it.
+Views are rendered by using this information to populate a *template*.

 A **resource** is a collection of similar objects.
 You can create, read, update, and destroy items for a resource, and these operations are referred to as *CRUD* operations.
 Rails provides a ```resources``` method which can be used to declare a